News New Look, Same Vision: KrakenD’s Website Redesign

 • is_collection

-The backend reponse after the gRPC interaction accepts all the manipulation options as it happens with REST calls.
+The backend response after the gRPC interaction accepts all the manipulation options as with REST calls.

 For instance: